www-splitcells-net/net.splitcells.network.community/src/main/md/net/splitcells/network/community/maintenance/weekly-t32-process-project-status-weekly.md

   Consider creating a coverage report for this ,too.
 * [ ] Create distinct code coverage reports for unit tests, integration tests and functionality tests.
 # Done Tasks
+* [x] Improve developer bootstrap.
+    * [o] Create a semi-automatic reset test for the developer bootstrap. -> This already done completely automatically in the daily CI.
+    * [o] Temporary move or delete /home/mavo-stream/.local/state/net.splitcells.* in order to test the DevDistroCell. -> This is not relevant for now.
+    * [x] Setup SSH cache.
 * [x] Disallow `import java.util.concurrent.Semaphore;` in core code.
     * [x] Review the use of Keyword_JavaLegacy in Java grammar. consider removing it, as Java files containing this string should already be not checked by SourceCodeCheckMojo. -> One obsolete use was removed.
     * [x] Develop custom Semaphore interface via `net.splitcells.dem.resource.Semaphore`.